 Perth to Pemberton and Margaret River

 From the city to the forest, then the forest to the coast, this road-trip has a little something for everyone.
-Soak up Western Australia’s South West with a scenic drive through the heritage-listed town of Jarrahdale, followed by the tranquil Serpentine Falls and the historic town of Collie.
+Soak up Western Australia’s South West with a scenic drive through the heritage-listed town of Jarrahdale.
+Then head to the tranquil Serpentine Falls and the historic town of Collie.
 Be sure to make some stops along the way to enjoy many walks and hike trails.
-Continue to Pemberton while passing through the quaint towns of Boyup Brook and Bridgetown followed by Manjimup, home to incredible forests of jarrah trees up to 600 years old.
+Continue to Pemberton while passing through the quaint towns of Boyup Brook and Bridgetown.
+Make your next stop Manjimup, home to incredible forests of jarrah trees up to 600 years old.

 Perth to Albany and Porongorups